-100 days — The fruit tend to be about ten inches in diameter and between ten and eighteen pounds in weight.
+100 days — The fruit vary in size and shape but tend to average about ten inches in diameter, and between ten and eighteen pounds in weight.
 Its skin is an attractive medium-orange color with shallow ribs and flesh that is sweet, light in color, and fine-grained enough to be a good quality cooking variety.
 When cured properly, it is also a good storage variety.

 This variety originated as a cross between 'Connecticut Field

 ' with 'Golden Oblong'.
 Originally bred and released by the "pre-merger and acquisition era," Northrup King and Company of Minneapolis, Minnesota in 1956.
-The intent was to produce a pumpkin the size of a human head for the growing Halloween season market.
+Their intent was to produce a pumpkin that measured about the same size as a human head for the growing Halloween season market.

 An interesting historical note is that in the early 1900s, the Gill Brother's Seed Company of Portland, Oregon listed their 'Connecticut Field